2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

 \end{thm}

-\begin{cor} For any 1d condensable algebra $B$ in $\CC$, $Z_l(B)\widesim[3]{2-Morita} Z_r(B)$. \end{cor}
+\begin{cor} For any 1d condensable algebra $B$ in $\CC$, $Z_l(B)\widesim[3]{2-Morita}{} Z_r(B)$. \end{cor}

-\begin{expl} Let $B$ be a 2d condensable algebra, which can be naturally regarded as a commutative 1d condensable algebra.
-Then we have $Z_l(B)\cong B\cong Z_r(B)$, since the left/right center of a commutative algebra is itself.
-This provides a trivial pair of 2-Morita equivalent condensable algebras, i.e. $B\widesim[3]{2-Morita}B$. \end{expl}
+\begin{expl} Let $B$ be a commutative 1d condensable algebra, which can be naturally regarded as a 2d condensable algebra.
+Then since the left/right center of a commutative algebra is still itself, we have $Z_l(B)\cong B\cong Z_r(B)$.
+This provides a trivial pair of 2-Morita equivalent condensable algebras, i.e. $B\widesim[3]{2-Morita}{}B$. \end{expl}

 This procedure gives \Ar{3} from "1-Morita class of 1d condensable algebras" to "2-Morita equivalent condensable algebras" in Trinity \ref{fig:alg_cycle}.
-However, the bijectivity of \Ar{3} is not provided according to above theorem, namely, it does not tell us whether all 2-Morita equivalent condensable algebras can be obtained by taking left and right centers.
+However, the bijectivity of \Ar{3} is not provided according to \cite{FFRS06}, namely, theorem \ref{thm:1d_cond_alg_to_2_Morita_cond_alg} does not tell whether all 2-Morita equivalent condensable algebras can be obtained by taking left and right centers.